[Major revision–posted 6/22/18 (replaces 8/21/13 edition)]

 1. Establishing New TTU International Centers

 a.
 A TTU international center is a site where TTU has a continuous presence.
-It is the focus of Texas Tech academic activity in the country/region in which it is established.
-It should serve all academic departments that would benefit from teaching a semester or summer program in the location.
-A language component is an integral part of a TTU international center.
+It is the focus of Texas Tech academic activity in the country/region where it is established to serve the academic needs of Texas Tech University students and faculty.
+A language component with the host country language is an integral part of a TTU international center.

 c.
 Proposals must ensure that the center complies with all legal and other requirements for operating in the host country.
 The PSVP will issue a designation of authority for each center specifying who can sign leases, contracts, and other documents committing funds on behalf of TTU as outlined in existing state and TTU regulations.
 See the Handbook for TTU International Centers.